cyurtseven/Callcentermaske/README.md

 Run the SQL Script ASPState.sql.

-You may need to enter your SQL Server Password in the file web.config if your server does not accept Trusted_Connection.
+You may need to enter your SQL Server Password in the file web.config if your server does not use Trusted_Connection.

 Browse your Domain.